-Approximately 80% of familial TAA and familial thoracic aortic aneurysm (fTAAD) is inherited in an autosomal-dominant manner and may be associated with variable expression and decreased penetrance of the disease-associated variant.
+Approximately 80% of familial TAA and TAAD is inherited in an autosomal-dominant manner and may be associated with variable expression and decreased penetrance of the diseaseassociated variant.

-The major cardiovascular manifestations of familial TAAD include dilatation of the ascending thoracic aorta at the level of the sinuses of Valsalva or ascending aorta, or both, and dissections of the thoracic aorta involving ascending or descending aorta.
+The major cardiovascular manifestations of TAAD include dilatation of the ascending thoracic aorta at the level of the sinuses of Valsalva or ascending aorta, or both, and dissections of the thoracic aorta involving ascending or descending aorta.
 In the absence of surgical repair of the ascending aorta, affected individuals have progressive enlargement of the ascending aorta, leading to acute aortic dissection.
 Presentation of the aortic disease and the age of onset are highly variable.